Ali13Yassin/Scratch-for-Python/README.md

 # SFP project (Scratch for Python)

 A program that helps new Python coders learn how to program using visual code, The scratch way, the output is in Python (Should probably find a better name)

+V 0.1 (Alpha) this is pretty much a proof of concept
 ## Features

 - Visual code